-(1) The amounts represent the aggregate grant date fair value of the target level of stock awards computed in accordance with ASC Topic 718.
-Certain of the stock awards granted in 2014, 2013 and 2012 are scheduled to vest based upon the achievement of performance conditions relating to cumulative "Free Cash Flow" at the end of the two or three-year measuring period.
+(2) The amounts represent the aggregate grant date fair value of the stock awards computed in accordance with ASC Topic 718.
+Certain of the stock awards granted in 2013, 2012 and 2011 are scheduled to vest based upon the achievement of performance conditions relating to cumulative "Free Cash Flow" at the end of the two or three-year measuring period.
 The amounts for these awards are presented based on 100% of the fair market value on the date of grant and do not include an estimate of performance.
-Actual results could materially differ from this estimate (in fact the 2011 and 2012 grants ultimately vested at 0%).
+Actual results could materially differ from this estimate (in fact the 2011 grant ultimately vested at 0% and the 2012 two-year grant vested at 57.1%).
 Stock awards are further discussed in the "Long-Term Incentives" section of our CD&A. The table below includes the maximum amounts payable assuming the highest level of performance is achieved: